Eltville, 18 November 2022

 C. ECONOMIC SECURITY AS AN ELEMENT OF NATIONAL SECURITY

 27. Recent developments including Russia’s war of aggression against Ukraine underline the importance of protecting critical infrastructure.
-We recognise with concern the increasing efforts of hostile state actors to obtain expertise and technology through industrial espionage, malign tradecraft and other forms of covert intelligence collection.
+We recognize with concern the increasing efforts of hostile state actors to obtain expertise and technology through industrial espionage, malign tradecraft and other forms of covert intelligence collection.
 The alleged sabotage of gas pipelines in the Baltic Sea reveals the need to better protect our critical infrastructure.
 Therefore, developing stronger overall security awareness while exploiting best practices and building partnerships at the national and international level, including with the private sector, is crucial to become more resilient.

 28. We see a period of continued heightened cyber threat.
 Collateral effects in G7 countries are already taking place.
 The number and heterogeneity of the actors involved in the conflict in cyberspace, such as state-controlled groups or so-called hacktivists, lead to complex threat situations to information and communications technology infrastructure, with the potential to escalate.